SymfonyCasts/asset-mapper/sfcasts/page-specific.md

 ## Creating a new CSS File

 Let's start with CSS, which is pretty darn simple.
-In the `assets/styles` directory, create an `admin.css` file and, to see if things are working, add an `.admin-wrapper` div with some XY padding.
-That's going to add a little space right here. *Then*, go into the template for this page - `templates/admin/dashboard.html.twig` - and, right here, add that class: `class="admin-wrapper"`.
+In the `assets/styles/` directory, create an `admin.css` file and, to see if things are working, add `.admin-wrapper` with some X-Y padding.
+That'll add a little space right here. *Then*, go into the template for this page - `templates/admin/dashboard.html.twig` - and, right here, add that class: `class="admin-wrapper"`.

-At this point, that new `admin.css` file *is* technically available publicly because it's in the `assets/` directory.
+At this point, the new `admin.css` file *is* technically available publicly... because it's in the `assets/` directory.
 But, we're not *using* it yet.
 To do that, we need a link tag.